-I was recently reading a really interesting Harvard Business Review article titled “Why So Many High-Profile Digital Transformations Fail” which examines the digital transformations attempted by GE, Nike, Sears, Lego, Walmart, Staples, and Proctor & Gamble.
+I recently read an interesting Harvard Business Review article titled “Why So Many High-Profile Digital Transformations Fail” which examines the digital transformations attempted by GE, Nike, Sears, Lego, Walmart, Staples, and Proctor & Gamble.
 These are some big brands that have run into issues when attempting to go full-force into a digital space.

 This part really resonated with me:

 “[D]igital is not just a thing that you can you can buy and plug into the organization.
 It is multi-faceted and diffuse, and doesn’t just involve technology.
 Digital transformation is an ongoing process of changing the way you do business.
 It requires foundational investments in skills, projects, infrastructure, and, often, in cleaning up IT systems.
 It requires mixing people, machines, and business processes, with all of the messiness that entails.
 It also requires continuous monitoring and intervention, from the top, to ensure that both digital leaders and non-digital leaders are making good decisions about their transformation efforts.”

 If you replaced the word “digital” with “risk management,” it sounds like an organization that is thinking about implementing enterprise risk management.

 After all, ERM isn’t just about creating a new program and implementing it.
 It is infusing ERM into the way the organization conducts business day-to-day.
 And this includes making decisions on how to prioritize activities and use resources in the best manner.

 The reason so many digital transformations fail: the company or the market didn’t know what the transformation would look like at the end of the day.
 Essentially, without knowing the end result would look like, the journey can be very bumpy and fraught with peril.